 Children can enjoy a tea party and bedtime story and even lend Mr McGregor a hand in the garden planting vegetables, before running riot with dressing up costumes and exploring the treehouse and burrow.
 Outside, beautiful walks and picnic spots beckon, and guests can embark on a tree trail to spot local wildlife.
 The cafe situated in the original kitchen courtyard serves up fresh local produce when hunger strikes, and there’s an added benefit of an adventure play area for children with even more energy to burn.

-This fortified medieval manor house set above the River Tamar, is filled with quirky antiquarian artifacts, while the beautiful gardens, quay, and working water mill offer plenty to see and do.
+This fortified medieval manor house set above the River Tamar, is filled with quirky antiquarian artefacts, while the beautiful gardens, quay, and working water mill offer plenty to see and do.
 Head straight inside to explore four floors of weapons, armour and the estate’s distinctive tapestries.
 Kids will love tracking down the pair of awe-inspiring whale jawbones traced back to a beach stranding in 1875, and exploring the Red Room Closet: an area only children can access via a secret door under a table.

 It’s only a short stroll through the woods to the working bread mill to see the grinding and bagging taking place, complete with crafts centre and recreated Victorian workshops to enjoy.
 If the weather permits, amble down to the Cotehele Quay to visit Shamrock, the last fully-restored, ketch-rigged Tamar sailing boat in the world and (season permitting) even take to the river yourself on board the Nancy Belle to learn more about the history and wildlife of the Tamar Valley.